Submitty/submitty.github.io/_docs/developer/google_summer_of_code/2023_Cameron_Peterson.md

 * [Fix get_vcs_info Return Value](https://github.com/Submitty/Submitty/pull/9461)

 ## Continuous Integration
 After finishing the PR's related to gradeables, I started working on improving the continuous integration (CI) pipeline.
 The first PR that got merged was an old PR that I took over, adding tests for PHP functions in the plagiarism section of Submitty.
 I also took over a PR to add Yamllint to the Github Actions pipeline.
 At this point, Submitty was using Selenium to do some end-to-end (e2e) tests, and they were becoming flaky, and increasingly difficult to test locally.
 We decided to switch from some Selenium tests, and some Cypress tests to entirely Cypress tests.
-I re-wrote or helped re-write six of the Selenium tests in Cypress, and helped write one from scratch.
+I re-wrote or helped re-write multiple of the Selenium tests in Cypress, and helped write multiple tess from scratch.
 After all of the Selenium tests that were running in CI were changed to Cypress, I removed Selenium from the CI, and changed a couple of the tests to pass.
 At this point, all of the tests passed on a consistant basis, and none of them were flaky.
 I also did some small changes to increase the reliability of tests.

 ### Main PR's for CI tests
 * [Replace Forum tests](https://github.com/Submitty/Submitty/pull/9393)